 d.
 AB 262: Public contracts: bid specifications.
-Buy Clean California Act, 2017

-For contracts entered into after July 1, 2019, the City must include in its project bid specifications that the global warming potential for any eligible materials does not exceed the maximum global warming potential for that material determined by the Department of General Services.
-The City must require the successful bidder to submit a current Environmental Product Declaration, developed in accordance with specified standards for the type of product.
+Buy Clean California Act, 2017 For contracts entered into after July 1, 2019, state agencies must include in project bid specifications a condition that the global warming potential for any eligible materials does not exceed the maximum global warming potential for that material determined by the Department of General Services.
+Agencies must require the successful bidder to submit a current Environmental Product Declaration, developed in accordance with specified standards for the type of product.
+Although this does not currently apply to the City, that could change in the coming years.